Turkey's Influence on Bosnian Islam

 Showing the Turkey's Influence on Bosnian Islam Video

 12:30 p.m. - 1:30 p.m.
 EST

 When it comes to foreign influence in the Balkans, no other country has received quite the attention and scrutiny that Turkey has.
 Is Turkey returning to the Balkans, or did it never leave the region even after the fall of the Ottoman Empire in the first quarter of the twentieth century?

-In this conversation, journalist and scholar Harun Karčić will discuss his new short documentary film Turkey’s Influence on Bosnian Islam: Neo-Ottomanism Meets Post-Communism.
+In this conversation, journalist and scholar Harun Karčić discussed his new short documentary film Turkey’s Influence on Bosnian Islam: Neo-Ottomanism Meets Post-Communism.
 This film, which was produced by the Berkley Center’s Geopolitics of Religious Soft Power (GRSP) project, explores relations between Turkey and Bosnia and Herzegovina since the breakup of Yugoslavia and during the turbulent war years, focusing on their evolution in the post-civil war period with the rise of the Justice and Development Party (Adalet ve Kalkınma Partisi, AKP) in Ankara.
 Particular attention is paid to the ways in which Turkey has used Islam to project its soft power influence among Balkan Muslims.
-Peter Mandaville, Berkley Center senior research fellow and director of the GRSP project, will moderate the discussion, which will also examine the broader role of religious soft power in the country with relation to the current tensions around renewed Bosnian Serb separatist sentiment.
+Peter Mandaville, Berkley Center senior research fellow and director of the GRSP project, moderated the discussion, which also examined the broader role of religious soft power in the country with relation to the current tensions around renewed Bosnian Serb separatist sentiment.

 Discover similar content through these related topics and regions.

 Turkish flag on castle ruins.